Last updated on 2026-03-17

 1.Overview

-The MS-PERAR 35mm F3.5 is the third lens product from Ms-optics (Miyazaki Optical), and the first wide-angle lens released in the triplet series.
+The MS-PERAR 35mm f/3.5, released in 2010, was the third product from MS-OPTICAL (MS-OPTICS / Miyazaki Optical) and the first in the Triplet series.

 2.Usability